Ikko-T/buddies-list/README.md

 - Update
 - Delete

-Through developing this very simple, functional [Buddies List][project-url] application, it gives you a good understanding of Rails principles of the MVC architecture (Model-View-Controller pattern).
+Through developing this very simple, functional [Buddies List][project-url] application, I waa trying to get a better understanding of Rails principles of the MVC architecture (Model-View-Controller pattern).
 For a demonstration, please refer to the [Usage](#usage).
 <br>

 ### Build With